-While modern society makes us tolerant of divorce following marital breakdown, in today's Gospel Christ invites us to reflect on the ideal of permanence of marriage and on the value of lifelong commitment.
-His words on the indissolubility of marriage set an ideal that is especially difficult for our times, when we are so much influenced by a libertarian ideology that prizes personal fulfilment above all else.
+While modern society is very tolerant of divorce and remarriage, today's Gospel invites us to reflect on the ideal of permanence of marriage and on the value of lifelong commitment.
+His words on the indissolubility of marriage set an ideal that is especially difficult for our times, when we are so much influenced by a libertarian view that prizes personal fulfilment above all else.

-Marriage is built on basic, life-giving human instincts and can survive even in a time of radical social change.
-Families who have kept fidelity over the years demonstrate that love can weather the storms which even the best of relationships cannot always avoid.
-But the instability of family life today, and the large number of marital separations, needs to be prayed about.
-At the same time, as pope Francis has said so warmly, our Church must show due regard for people who are in new unions after their first has broken up, for whatever reason.
-It is not enough just to propose an ideal of marriage based on fidelity; the problems of tense marriage relationships are not solved by constant preaching, no matter how well-meant.
+Marriage is built on basic, life-giving human instincts and is still valued in a time of social change.
+Families who have stayed united over the years demonstrate that love can weather the storms which even the best of relationships meet from time to time.
+The instability of family life today, and the sad fact of marital separation, are problems to be prayed about.
+At the same time, as pope Francis has said so clearly, our Church must show due regard for people who are in new unions after their first has broken up, for whatever reason.
+The problems of tense marriage relationships are not solved by constant preaching, no matter how well-meant.
 Conscious of this, the Church has agencies to help couples to prepare for marriage, and later help them cope with the conflicts that threaten their perseverance.
 (Examples of the kind of marriage-counselling available locally could feature in today's homily.)

 There are many reasons why a marriage might fail.
 Possibly the parties were not emotionally mature at the time they married, nor fully free in giving their marriage consent.
 People who never thought of the deeper, spiritual meaning of marriage, can come to feel that their marriage was an unfortunate mistake..
 In helping to prepare couples for marriage, trying to foster their growth in married love, and even when declaring certain marriages to be null and void, those involved must try to combine their ideal of marriage with an appreciation of love between the sexes and with understanding and compassion for those today who find difficulty in living up to the challenges of Christian marriage .